 Hello!

-I am a Research Associate at the Urban Institute and an adjunct professor at the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan.
+I am a Research Associate at in the Data Governance and Privacy Practice Area at the Urban Institute and an adjunct professor at the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan.

 Bio: